Broken Collarbone In Children: Causes, Symptoms & Treatment

 Image: Shutterstock

-• Ensure your child has adequate supplementation of calcium and vitamin D. Include foods that are rich sources of these nutrients in their diet to maintain healthy and strong bones.
+• Ensure your child has adequate supplementation of calcium and vitamin D. Include calcium foods for kids to your child’s diet to maintain healthy and strong bones.

 • Encourage your child to exercise regularly.
 Regular exercising and strength training can help build strong bones and flexible muscles.